bennettchamberlain/the80percentbill/README.md

 # The 80 Percent Bill

-A Django website for The 80% Bill — 20 bills that 80%+ of Americans support.
+A Django website for The 80% Bill — 21 bills that 80%+ of Americans support (formerly 22, but one if the bills has already been passed).
 Sign the pledge, read the bill, and support the project.

 Migrated from the Streamlit app at `/Users/bennett/Development/JS/the-80-percent-bill`.